richmondu/libfaceid/README.md

-# libfaceid
+# libfaceid library for Face Recognition
 <p>
-    libfaceid is a python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
+    libfaceid is a Python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
-    It enables beginners to learn various models. and simplifies prototyping of facial recognition solutions by providing different models to choose from.
+    It enables beginners to learn various models and simplifies prototyping of facial recognition solutions by providing different models to choose from.
     Multiple models for detection and encoding/embedding including classification models are supported.
     The models are seamlessly integrated so that user can mix and match detection models.
     Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.